build-on-aws/content/templates/essentials.md

 <!-- Throughout this template there will be comments like these, please remove them before committing the first version of the content piece. -->

 Introduction paragraph to the topic.
+Describe a real world example to illustrate the problem the reader is facing.
+Explain why it's a problem.
+Offer the solution you'll be

 ## Section 1